3 tips to consider that may help make the most of telehealth

 Virtual visits are most widely used to address minor and non-emergency medical conditions, including allergies, seasonal flu, COVID-19, pink eye, rashes and more.
 If you experience a significant medical issue like chest pain or major burns, you should go to the emergency room.

-More broadly, telehealth is also emerging as a helpful resource for behavioral health services, which may offer shorter wait times and more privacy for people seeking this type of care.
-Telehealth is also being used for primary care, specialty care and even dental and vision care.
+More broadly, telehealth is also emerging as a helpful resource for behavioral health services, which may offer shorter wait times and more privacy for people seeking support for issues such as depression or anxiety.
+Telehealth is also being used for primary, specialist and dental and vision care.

 3. Use your connected devices

 You can consider other types of technology that may help improve your well-being and more effectively collaborate with your health care provider.
-These range from smartwatches and electronic thermometers to continuous blood glucose monitors and connected asthma inhalers.
-These health care related technology devices may provide important health information and offer actionable feedback to you and your health care provider, including for review during virtual or in-person appointments.
+These may include smartwatches and electronic thermometers to continuous blood glucose monitors and connected asthma inhalers.
+These- connected devices may provide important information and offer actionable feedback to users and health care providers, including for review during virtual or in-person appointments.

 Next time you’re hit with a bug or other minor medical issues, see if a virtual visit may work.
 For help, review this checklist to prepare for your next telehealth visit.
 Taking advantage of this type of care may help get you on the path to recovery faster by saving you time — and money.